Back Coronavirus (COVID-19) Updates

-After a year, we continue to be in a global pandemic but see many areas returning to a new normal.
+After almost two years, we continue to be in a global pandemic but see many areas returning to a new normal.
 We remain vigilant in all our offices and operations and closely monitor developments globally.

 More than ever we see the importance of uninterrupted supply chains and the role the logistics industry plays for society as a whole.
 We take our responsibility very seriously at Kuehne+Nagel.
 We are thankful for the positive feedback we receive every day from customers whose supply chains we serve under difficult circumstances.
 This motivates everyone involved - truck drivers, warehouse workers, sea, air and road freight experts, and management - to continue to deliver on our promises.